Teaching

 Introduces fundamentals of computer cartography, which is the study and practice of making map representations of the Earth.
 Provides practical training in the techniques for the representation, manipulation and display of spatial data using computer software.

 The laboratory course will assist students in furthering their understanding of cartography techniques for representing, manipulating, and displaying spatial data using computer software.
-The lab will provide students with exposure to various advanced cartography techniques and procedures including:
+The lab will provide students with exposure to various advanced cartography techniques and procedures including: data collection, cloud computing, map projection, map reading, map making, digitizing, classifying, symbolizing.

 Semester(s): Spring 2025